sairamc3/java/DesignPatterns/InterfaceSegregationPrinciple/README.md

 One possible answer is to support the implementing classes of this interface.
 This is the area that **Interface Segregation Principle** focuses on.

 The idea is *a client should not depend on the method that it does not use*.

+So instead of implementing the fat interface, divide the interface into multiple interfaces.
+The beside example shows clearly with an example.